Market

 - Provide any guarantee, security or the like to or on behalf of the ultimate beneficiaries.

 j.
-The Company have not received any fund from any other person(s) or entity (ies), including foreign entities (funding party) with the understanding (whether recorded in writing or otherwise) that the group shall:- directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on
+The Company have not received any fund from any other person(s) or entity (ies), including foreign entities (funding party) with the understanding (whether recorded in writing or otherwise) that the group shall: -

 - Provide any guarantees, security or the like on behalf of the ultimate beneficiaries.

 k.
-The Company does not have any transaction not recorded on books of accounts that has been surrendered or disclosed as income during the year and previous year in the tax assessments under the income Tax Act, 1961.
+The Company does not have any transaction not recorded on books of accounts that has been surrendered or disclosed as income during the year and previous year in the tax assessments under the income Tax Act,1961.

 Note No. 39 :